Premier Padel London 2026: Everything You Need to Know

 Frequently asked questions

-What level do you need to be to attend?
-Any level.
-Premier Padel events are spectator events — you buy a ticket and watch, exactly like any other tennis or sport.
-Many attendees are beginners who've only played a few times.
+Any level — including none.
+Premier Padel events are spectator events: you buy a ticket and watch, exactly like an ATP tennis event.
+Many attendees are beginners who've only played a few times, and watching world-class matches is one of the best ways to learn the tactical patterns of the game.

-Are there any play-along events during the tournament week?
-The venue sometimes runs beginner clinics and open sessions for registered fans during tournament week.
-Check premierpadel.com closer to the event for any associated player events.
+The O2 sometimes runs beginner clinics and open sessions for registered fans during tournament week.
+Padel Social Club The O2 (inside the O2 complex) often opens additional clinic slots in the days around the event.
+Check premierpadel.com closer to the event date for any official associated player events.

 The bottom line